Mahiethan/Mini-C-Compiler/README.md

     - Because it gives undefined behaviour (refer to LLVM reference manual for srem function)
 - Logical Not (!) operator is performed in using extraneous instructions (CreateNot is not used)
     - Still gives correct answer but worth mentioning in the report about this inefficiency.
+- Added boolean short circuit code generation (lazy evaluation) for logical operators || and &&
+    - If LHS of an || expression is true, whole expression evaluates to true, no need to produce codegen() of RHS
+    - If LHS of an && expression is false, whole expression evaluates to false, no need to produce codegen() of RHS